newbery/toolbox-images-script/README.md

 hidden files visible in your system.

-Both files are reasonably documented and mostly self-explanatory but the authenication settings in `.env.secrets` may need a little explanation.
+Both files are reasonably documented and mostly self-explanatory but the authentication settings in `.env.secrets` may need a little explanation.

 The `API_KEY` is found in the forum Admin UI under `Integrate > API`.